fhiso/legacy-format/dates.md

 depending on the specific *date*.

-A specific *calendar* *should* normally place further restrictions on how *dual years* can be used, and any uses which fail to conform to this are not *well-formed* dates.
+A specific *calendar* *should* normally place further restrictions on how *dual years* can be used, and any uses which fail to conform to any such *calendar*-specific restrictions are not *well-formed* dates.

 {.note}  This is necessary if applications are to have understanding of what the *historical date* means.
 A *date* of "`@#DJULIAN@ 1740/1620`"